mpalatsi/tabvana/README.md

 ## 🔐 Permissions Explained

-FoxBoard requires the following permissions to function:
+Tabvana requires the following permissions to function:

 *   `bookmarks`: To read your bookmark tree (for import and display) and potentially modify bookmarks (if future editing features are added within the extension).
 *   `storage`: To save your settings locally (like Unsplash API key, theme preferences, category states, username, search engine choice).